To build your own Itinerary, click to add an item to your Itinerary basket.

 Traditionally autumn was the time when breweries started brewing again after the warm summer months, using newly-harvested barley and hops.
 As the nights draw in, toast the arrival of autumn by popping down to the Windsor & Eton Brewery for a brewhouse tour and tasting or for one of their events, such as Oktoberfest or Music Bingo!

-Imagine being entertained by royalty in Windsor Castle's Semi-State Rooms, the spectacular private apartments open to visitors during the autumn and winter months.
-From October to March, explore these sumptuous Semi-State Rooms, which served as the private rooms of George IV in the 19th century.
-The additional five rooms that make up the Semi-State Rooms are included in the visitor route from September 2022 to March 2023.
-Worth noting that it is 30 years since a huge fire ravaged Windsor Castle.
+Imagine being entertained by royalty in Windsor Castle's Semi-State Rooms, the spectacular and sumptuous private apartments that open to visitors from autumn to spring each year (1 October 2023 to 24 March 2024).
+The additional five rooms that make up the Semi-State Rooms served as the private rooms of George IV in the 19th century and are included in the visitor route at no extra charge.

 Read about our five best walks for autumn colour here.